vercel/next.js/examples/with-prefetching/README.md

 This example features:

 * An app with four simple pages
-* We will prefetch all the pages in the background except the "contact" page
+* It will prefetch all the pages in the background except the "contact" page

 ## How to run it